craftercms/docs/source/system-administrators/activities/security/configure-headers-based-auth.rst

         # after logout (https://STUDIO_SERVER:STUDIO_PORT/studio)
         # logoutUrl: /YOUR_DOMAIN/logout?ReturnTo={baseUrl}

+The attribute ``secure_key`` is placed by the authentication agent in the header.
+Note that this ``secure_key`` is **required** and authentication using the credentials in the headers will only proceed with a valid ``secure_key``.

-From the above configuration, here are the attributes that Studio expects from the headers to be provided:
+From the above configuration, here are the attributes that Studio expects from the headers to be provided and are used for the authentication flow:

 - username
 - firstname